Allsvenskan: Attendance

 The record for highest average home attendance for a club was set by Hammarby in 2022 (26,372 over 15 home matches).
 Most other attendance records for Allsvenskan were set in the 1959 season, coinciding with the first season that the league switched from an autumn–spring format to a spring–autumn format.
 1959 saw records for highest attendance at a match (52,194 at an Örgryte win over IFK Göteborg at Ullevi), second highest average home attendance for a club (25,490 for Örgryte's 11 home matches), and the highest ever average attendance for Allsvenskan as a whole (13,369).

 In the past, AIK had the league's highest attendance for the season more often than any other club, followed by IFK Göteborg and Örgryte.
-However, for the past two decades, Hammarby has dominated the attendance figures helped by a move to the larger Tele2 Arena from the much smaller Söderstadion.
+However, for the past decade, Hammarby has dominated the attendance figures helped by a move to the larger Tele2 Arena from the much smaller Söderstadion.
 Other teams that have for at least one season had the best attendance in the league include Helsingborg, Malmö FF, Djurgården, GAIS, Örebro SK and Öster.

 Referees

-Allsvenskan has 23 active referees that are available for matches as of the 2020 season.
-Currently there are seven fully certified international FIFA referees in Allsvenskan.
-There are also a further twelve referees who are certified by the Swedish Football Association who have refereed matches in Allsvenskan.
-A further four referees certified by the Swedish Football Association are available to referee Allsvenskan matches but have not done so as of 2020.